 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Agricultural Machinery and Equipment Sectional Committee had been approved by the Food and Agriculture Division Council.

-The hydraulic lift of tractor is an important functional component through which the power is delivered to the three-point linkage system.
+The hydraulic lift is an important functional component of tractor, through which the power is delivered to the three-point linkage system.
 This standard covering the test method for hydraulic power and lifting capacity was published in 1987 deriving assistance from the following:

 Procedure followed at Central Farm Machinery Training and Testing Institute (Ministry of Agriculture), Budni;